Global and regional/continental trends in family size, sex ratios, and ageing/greying

 - Decrease in potential workforce in a country.
 Smaller family size means lower fertility or birthrate.
 This will lead to a shortage of people in the working population

 - Decrease in tax revenue for the government in future.
-Less workforce would be available to work and pay taxes for government to raise revenue to finance development projects
+Less workforce would be available to work and pay taxes for the government to raise revenue to finance development projects

 - Oh the other hand, smaller family sizes could lead to better services – education, healthcare, etc. due to a small population depending on the state.